sagemath/sagewiki_to_gh-2022-10-10/days84.md

 == Projects ==

+You can have a look at our list of [[https://trac.sagemath.org/query?keywords=~days84|Sage tickets with days84 tags]]

  * develop interfaces to polytope libraries/softwares (ppl, polymake, etc)
  * moving as independent Python packages the Sage interfaces to cdd, ppl, etc (see e.g. [[https://pypi.python.org/pypi/pplpy/|pplpy]])
  * make a generic number field implementation in C/C++ using normaliz